isaacovercast/QuoteWall/README.md

 * "I write a 2013 dissertation a day." - F.B.
 1/14
 * "The internet is an ascertainment bias machine." - I.O.
 1/28
 * "I'm updating my prior."
 "On what?"
 "Pyjamas." - A.K.
 2/2, fully talking in sleep.
+* "We gotta talk about taxonomy." - A.R.
+2/21

 # AK
 * "People can't get enough of hemipenes." - (9/24/15)